altMITgcm/MITgcm66h/docs/contributing.rst

   ``git remote add upstream https://github.com/altMITgcm/MITgcm66h.git``

-3. Checkout the master branch and sync everywhere:
+3. This step is optional, but highly recommended.
+It will ensure that your GitHub repo stays up to date with the main repository.
+Checkout the master branch and sync everywhere:

 |  ``git checkout master``
 |  ``git pull upstream master``
 |  ``git push origin master``
 |

-4. Make a new branch (name it something appropriate, here assuming some bugfix) and make edits on this branch:
+4. Make a new branch from `upstream/master` (name it something appropriate, here we assume it is a bugfix) and make edits on this branch:

+| ``git fetch upstream``
-  ``git checkout -b bugfix``
+| ``git checkout -b bugfix upstream/master``
+|

 5. When edits are done, do all git add’s and git commit’s.
 In the commit, make a succinct (<70 char) summary, followed by a blank line and a longer description.
 Reference any outstanding issues addressed using the syntax ``#ISSUE_NUMBER``.